-an emerging industry standard, based on extensions to HTTP 1.1, that enables users to collaborate in the development of files and collections of files on remote Web servers.
+a set of extensions to the HTTP protocol that enables users to collaboratively edit and manage files on remote web servers.
 Short form: WebDAV.
-See also delivery transport.

-Web service
+web service

 a programming interface that enables distributed applications to communicate even if the applications are written in different programming languages or are running on different operating systems.